martinwangjian/insa_tc_cit_tp/docs/1_publish_mqtt/README.md

 ### Update configuration MQTT Client

-1. Update and adjust theses configurations of `mqtt_client_json_publisher.py` in this folder:
+1. Update and adjust theses configurations of `mqtt_client_json_publisher.py`. the endpoint variable refers to the AWS IoT Core endpoint your created at the beginning of the lab:
 ```python
 # Configuration
 # Define ENDPOINT, CLIENT_ID, PATH_TO_CERT, PATH_TO_KEY, PATH_TO_ROOT, MESSAGE, TOPIC, and RANGE